Master Teacher Internship Program

 The Master Teacher Internship Program (MTIP), a special partnership between the University of Mary and select school districts in North Dakota, is designed to bridge pre-professional student teaching with a career in education.

-Students in this program complete their student teaching experience with special mentorship and graduate with their bachelor’s degree after the fall semester.
-They then phase into a full-time paid intern position in the school district for the remainder of the school year.
-In this position, interns co-teach, substitute teach, work with students in small group settings, and attend parent-teacher conferences and faculty meetings.
-During the semester as an intern, students also enroll in their chosen education graduate program at the University of Mary, and receive waived tuition for up to six credits.
+Our MTIP students complete their student teaching experience with a special mentorship and graduate with their bachelor’s degree after the fall semester.
+Then they phase into a full-time paid intern position in the school district for the remainder of the school year.
+Interns co-teach, substitute teach, work with students in small group settings, and attend parent-teacher conferences and faculty meetings.
+During their semester as an intern, students also enroll in their chosen education graduate program at the University of Mary, and receive waived tuition for up to six credits.

 There is a significant teacher shortage across the U.S. and MTIP is part of the solution in North Dakota.
 Research shows that the main reason teachers leave the field is due to a lack of support, like mentorship and resources, which often results in early burnout.
-MTIP seeks to respond to this by providing additional mentorship throughout the student teaching semester and internship semester.
+We seek to respond to this challenge by providing additional mentorship throughout the student teaching semester and internship semester.

 After students complete their internship, they are offered first consideration for full teaching position interviews in the participating districts.

-Students in this program receive additional mentorship and support by the school district where they intern.
+Students in MTIP receive additional mentorship and support by the school district where they intern.
 At the University of Mary, our faculty members are always available to our students.
 However, students in this program also create a network of support in the school district where they intern.

 While interning, students also begin their graduate education program with the University of Mary, with waived tuition for up to six credits.
-Students can get an affordable jumpstart on their graduate program, with our already affordable graduate degrees.
+Students get a valuable jumpstart on their graduate program, with our already affordable graduate degrees.

 Throughout the spring internship, students receive a stipend of at least $2,000 per month.
 This allows students to focus their time on their internship and graduate studies.